 “I will not run to the Assistant US Attorney just because you crave publicity.”

 “Really, or is it your ego-driven need to get attention.
 Have you forgotten that you have your father’s attention now and don’t need everyone to make up for your deprived childhood?’

-He has me there, so I shut up and looked contrite.
+He has me there, so I shut up and look contrite.

 “You’re a hundred percent right.
 But how can I hold Robby back?
 He comes up with stuff that is just a bit over the top, and it blows up in our faces.
 Thank you for saving my ass again.

 I look up and see he’s serious.
 “Sorry, my sorry butt?..no, in a sling?”

 “That’s what Dad says when I run trips on him.”

 “I’m not your dad, but I deserve an apology.”